 The rear wheel attaches to a Bosch electric motor, providing 1.86 kW of power and a top speed of around 45 km/h.
 Not yet able to handle highway speeds, the bike is most ideal for residential and urban driving with little to no noise produced.

 Innovative vehicle components similar to the tilt feature in the iTank can be very complex for factory assembly, composing if many small parts and instruments.
-Eclipse Automaton offers a diverse range of assembly solutions in the transportation industry, producing high quality for every build and specialized to each project.
+Eclipse offers a diverse range of assembly solutions in the transportation industry, producing high quality for every build and specialized to each project.

 Source: New Atlas